Octavius-Dante/Tetra-Proxima/CAPM-DAY-6/Readme.md

 </br>

-Now if i wan to combine two different blocks in same section need to define (Collection facets) as shown below
+Now if i want to combine two different blocks in same section need to define (Collection facets) as shown below
 </br>
 </br>